uio-bmi/ligo/docs_source/index.rst

 * LIgO makes **simulations reproducible**, all simulation parameters are specified through a YAML file.
 * LIgO contains **different types of immune events and immune signals**, including (gapped) k-mers, PWMs, specific V and J genes.
 * LIgO supports simulation of signal-specific AIRs using **rejection sampling or signal implantation** and **preserves the AIRR generation probability distribution**.
-* LIgO simulates synthetic AIRR data both on the **receptor and repertoire level, BCRs and TCRs, signle and paired-chain**.
+* LIgO simulates synthetic AIRR (BCRs and TCRs) data both on the **receptor and repertoire level, the single and paired-chain level**.
 * LIgO **guides the user** and helps to set optimal simulation parameters.
 * LIgO outputs detailed information about presence and position(s) of immune signal(s) for every AIR in AIRR-compliant format.